School of Management Assessment Regulations

 Fail 60 credit placement and achieve less than 60 taught credits. | Supplementary in taught credits only.
 Regardless of the outcome of the supplementary examination, student will be required to transfer programmes by the September University Progression and Awards Board. |

 Achieve no credits. | Required to Transfer Programme.
-(Student will be required to transfer to the three year programme and repeat the level of study). |
+(Student will be required to transfer to the three-year programme and repeat the level of study). |

 Criteria | Progression Decision |